 What does the above illustration using Google Trends tell us?

 Well, cultural rituals and rites are an integral part of who we are as a community.
 They help to bond us and shape our individual and collective identities.

 This is why they have such strong staying power as evergreen search terms which peaks year-after-year close to the significant dates.

 Festive occasions also present widespread opportunities for marketing – especially after the year-end bonus period!

 Beyond embracing the usual norms that accompany each occasion, inventive companies should also create their own rites and rituals of purchase and consumption.
 Some of these have become so ingrained in our society that we have embraced them as part and parcel of our own heritage and culture.

 Of course, it isn’t easy to transcend the hordes of competitors to “own” a rite or ritual.
-One must ensure that one’s product and service offering is remarkable enough to gain social traction amongst one’s target groups before engineering such a tradition.
-A keen understanding of one’s consumers is also necessary, to ensure that such a practice can fit nicely into their psychological and social frameworks.
+You must ensure that your product and service offerings are remarkable enough to gain social traction amongst your target groups before engineering such a tradition.

 Done well however, such rituals could transcend the test of time and even influence how your customer behave year after year.